B-gann21/inventory-tracker/README.md

 - The app will send an email to the user at their registered address, if a favorited item goes out of stock

-- The time frame for this project was one week; all design, planning, and implementation took place from `Tuesday, August 2nd, 2022` to `Sunday, August 7th, 2022`.
+- The time frame for this project was one week; all design, planning, and development took place from `August 2nd, 2022` to `August 9th, 2022`.

 ### Database Schema: